 Pork chops are a fast-cooking, budget-friendly meal choice that adapts well to a variety of cooking methods.
 We chose to brine these chops in a flavorful spice brine of allspice, fennel seeds, juniper berries, red pepper flakes and a little brown sugar.
 After their overnight brining we gave them a blast in a hot skillet to sear them and finished them up with a quick oven roasting.

-We bought the bone-in pork chops mostly because the bone acts as an insulator and helps to retain the moisture but also, I love to gnaw on the bone when all the good stuff is gone.
+We bought the bone-in pork chops mostly because the bone acts as an insulator and helps to retain the moisture.
+I love to gnaw on the bone when all the good stuff is gone.
 When we cut into these chops they were tender, moist and flavorful with that spicy brine flavor and just a hint of a kick from the red pepper flakes.

-Sliced yellow onions and Granny Smith apple sticks are a welcome addition to these pork chops and take just a few minutes to cook on the stove-top.
-But it is the magic of the vinegary-sweet sauce mixed with the onions and apples, then drizzled over the top of the chops that makes this pork chop, onion and apple dinner ‘special’.
+Sliced yellow onions and Granny Smith apple sticks are a welcome addition to these pork chops.
+They take just a few minutes to cook on the stove-top.
+But it is the vinegary-sweet/sour sauce mixed with the onions and apples that gives this dish the magic flavor.

 Quince is a fruit that is seasonal fruit usually available in the fall.
 You will recognize it with that bright yellow, lumpy looking, hard fruit.
 Quince definitely is not as well known as apples and pears.
 I have had zero experience with this fruit other than enjoying it’s taste in the quince paste.

-I purchased my quince paste from Trader Joe’s and it is also available in the Whole Foods markets as well as online.
-Or, if you are feeling adventurous you could make a batch yourself .
-We published a recipe for Pear Paste that is made pretty much the same way with the difference being the fruit.
+I purchased my quince paste from Trader Joe’s.
+Quince paste is also available in the Whole Foods markets as well as online.
+If you are feeling adventurous you could make a batch yourself .
+We published a recipe for Pear Paste made pretty much the same way with the difference being the fruit.